 It too only had some wear to the top, and just needed some loving.

-This coffee table was given to me for free because it’s leg had been busted off.
+Further, this coffee table is given to me for free because it’s leg is broken off.

 I just made a simple brace and replace the broken dowel and it was as good as new.